oveee92/vaulti/README.md

 # Then copy the output into your yaml file, making sure the indentation is still ok

 ## To edit:
-# Encrypt a new string and replace it.
+# Not possible, just encrypt a new string and replace it.

+## To view:
+ansible -i the/relevant/inventory the-relevant-host -m debug -a "var=TheRelevantVariable"

 ## To decrypt:
-ansible -i the/relevant/inventory the-relevant-host -m debug -a "var=TheRelevantVariable"
+# Not possible, just view it and copy-paste the content where needed

 ```

-Not really easy to remember the encrypt and decrypt steps, pretty error-prone and requires you to actually run something with ansible, putting the variable
+Not really easy to remember the encrypt and view steps, pretty error-prone and requires you to actually run something with ansible, putting the variable
 somewhere where it will actually be read (hostvars or groupvars).
 It is *much* easier to just open the decrypted content and edit it directly.

 ## Why you should NOT use this

 I am a sysadmin by trade, not really a professional programmer, and the quality of the code might reflect that.
-It is getting better over time,
+It is getting better over time, but
-but there may still be edge cases where strange things could happen to the file you are editing.
-It isn't likely, and I've used it without issue
+there may still be edge cases where strange things could happen to the file you are editing.
+Yaml is a pretty complex specification after all.
+It
-for some time, but if you don't have your files in a git repo with the ability to revert files easily, please dont use this just yet (or, better,
+isn't likely to break, and I've used it without issue for some time, but if you don't have your files in a git repo with the ability to revert files
-just initialize a git repo first!
+easily, please at least initialize a git repo first and do an initial commit!
 If you need this utility, it's probably time for version control anyway)

-Also, if you try to change the yaml tags to or from the "invalid" tags, like `!COULD_NOT_DECRYPT`, when editing, you'll probably end up with unencrypted
-or even broken variables in your file.
-Stick to adding or removing the `!ENCRYPT` tags and their labels only, for the full experience.

 ## Caveats